wssct20/ProjectSpyder/Interface.md

 ## Error, errors, errors!

 You should not interpret the `#DEBUG` section!
-In case of an error, you will get an `error` variable in your `#DATA` section.
+In case of an error, you will get an `error` variable in the `#DATA` JSON response.
 This will contain a short string of information about the error.

 Expected errors:

 Error | Description | Solution
 ----- | ----------- | --------
-AUTHFAILED | You will get this error, if your authcode is not valid. | Just go ahead and request a new one.
+AUTHFAILED          | Your authcode is not valid. | Pair up again.
-TYPEINVALID | You will get this error, if your client's type doesn't match the authcode associated device. | Just pair up again.
+TYPEMISMATCH        | Your client's type doesn't match the authcode associated device. | Pair up again.
+JSONINVALID         | The sent JSON is not deserializable by the server. | Check the JSON for correct formatting.
+REQUESTTYPEINVALID  | The requesttype sent is not recognized by the system | Check for Syntax or ask user to update the system.

 On other errors, wait and try again once a day.